AqwamCreates/DataPredict/docs/API/Models/BaseModel.md

 #### Parameters

-* numberOfIterations: The number of iterations for confirming convergence
+* numberOfIterations: The number of iterations for confirming convergence.

 ### setTargetCost()